 Popular Poodle mixes

-- Labradoodle – Possibly the original designer dog.
-Featuring a Poodle and a Labrador this mix breed is still hugely popular.
+- Labradoodle – The original designer dog.
+A Poodle and Labrador mix, this breed remains popular

 If you still haven’t found what you’re looking for in our top ten most popular Poodle mixes then read on to discover more.